libreeng/BD-OSISoftIntegration/ReadMe.md

     ![Scan Classes](OSISoft/doc/images/mock_data_8.png "Scan Classes")

-15. Enter hh:mm:ss as the **Scan Frequency** to determine how often the interface should check its value.
+15. Enter an interval in hh:mm:ss format as the **Scan Frequency** to determine how often the interface should check its value.

 16. Verify that **Scan Class** value is **1**.
 This value needs to be identical to the **Location4** value we set earlier.